tlynar/tlynar.github.io/openbsd.md

 doas ln -s video1 video
 ```

-We now have a working system with no jerkyness or isses.
+We now have a working system with no jerkyness or issues.
 note if you delete the wrong thing you can run **/dev/MAKEDEV video**
 and that might fix it.